RobertaFarris93/tdep-tutorials/04_thermal_conductivity/README.md

 * Perform the same calculation using different grids of q-points
 * Plot the thermal conductivity as a function of 1/q

-What is a good grid for the thermal conductivity of Al?

 The calculation of thermal conductivity, being an integrated quantity, requires its evaluation under the assumption of an infinitely refined q-point grid.
 Unfortunately, this is impossible from a computational point of view, but using progressively finer grids, the behavior of thermal conductivity should scale linearly with q.
 Thus, in order to converge the thermal conductivity value, we could perform the calculation for a set of q-grids and then study the convergence by plotting the thermal conductivity against 1/q and extrapolating the value for 1/q at 0.
 The point of intersection on the y-axis resulting from this regression corresponds to the thermal conductivity within the hypothetical context of an infinitely dense q-point grid.
 For more details, see [Esfarjani, K. et. al., Phys.
 Rev. B 84, 085204 (2011)](https://journals.aps.org/prb/abstract/10.1103/PhysRevB.84.085204).